gauravbhatt01/Python-Scripts/README.md

 **Python Scripts** is a collection of scripts made to provide comprehensive support for OAuth2 and OpenID Connect on the server side.
 It adheres to high standards of flexibility, reusability, and reliability, utilizing well-known software automations.
 These scripts  ensure the following benefits:

-- **Modularity**: Different parts of the scripts can function independently, enhancing the modularity and allowing for easier maintenance and updates.
-- **Maintainability**: Clear structure and separation facilitate better management of the codebase.

 ## ✨ What's New

 ### Version 2.0.0 (Latest)